 Finally, you put your money to work, increasing your income with cash-flowing assets.

-Waiver of premium is a life insurance upgrade feature in the protection component of your cash flow system.
+The Waiver of premium benefit is a life insurance upgrade feature in the protection component of your cash flow system.

 Waiver of Premium Question #1: How Would My Life Insurance Be Impacted If I Became Disabled?

 This simple question means you must understand a key idea.
 What if disability prevented you from continuing working in your current profession, at your current level of income?
 And what if that limited your finances so that you couldn’t continue to pay premiums for a life insurance policy?
 And what if you had wanted that policy to be your access to cash and the legacy for your family?